The Universe Next Door

 For more than forty years, The Universe Next Door has set the standard for a clear, readable introduction to worldviews.
 Using his widely influential model of eight basic worldview questions, James Sire examines prominent worldviews that have shaped the Western world:

-The sixth edition features new explanatory sidebars, helpful charts comparing worldviews and illustrating their historical flow, and a chapter on challenges to a Christian worldview in the twenty-first century.
+The sixth edition, updated by Sire's longtime editor Jim Hoover, features new explanatory sidebars, helpful charts comparing worldviews and illustrating their historical flow, and a chapter on challenges to a Christian worldview in the twenty-first century.
 New discussion questions will help readers reflect more deeply on the ideas in each chapter.

 The Universe Next Door has been translated into over a dozen languages and has been used as a text at over one hundred colleges and universities in courses ranging from apologetics and world religions to history and English literature.
 In a world of ever-increasing diversity, The Universe Next Door offers a unique resource for understanding the variety of worldviews that claim the allegiance of mind and heart.